© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ty Illtyd Long Barrow is a scheduled monument protected by Cadw under reference BR011.
 View the official record →

-Ty Illtyd Long Barrow is a Neolithic chambered long barrow situated in Breconshire, Wales, dating to the prehistoric period and representing an important monument of ritual and funerary significance.
+Ty Illtyd Long Barrow is a chambered long barrow located in Breconshire, Wales, dating to the Neolithic period.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR011.

 Ty Illtyd Long Barrow dates from the prehistoric period, and is classified as a chambered long barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ty Illtyd Long Barrow is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR011.